glambrig/LibUinputWrapper/README.md

 This is still a work in progress, and as such, certain things are still incomplete.

 Running `make` gives you a static library file that can be linked with other projects.
-If you want to use these functions in C++, that can be done using the `uinputWrapperLib::` namespace.
+If you want to use these functions in C++, that can be done using the `LibUinputWrapper::` namespace.
 All of the currently available functions are (sort of) documented in the header file.

 #### Important: